 Cataracts is caused by the clouding of the lens inside of the eye.
 This disease usually affects those over the age of 60 and leads to a decrease in vision.
 The severity of cataracts varies from extremely small areas to large opaque areas.
 This disease can be inherited or a result of smoking, excessive exposure to UV light, use of medications.
 Thus, precautions may be taken to help prevent this disease such as UV blocking sunglasses and a diet rich in certain vitamins.

 A thin layer of tears coats the front surface of our eyes in order to keep our eyes healthy and comfortable.
 Dry eye occurs when this layer of tears is not produced enough or does not have the correct chemical components.
+Dry Eye is not affected by age, but rather, other factors and can affect both children and adults.
 Symptoms of dry eye include stinging, burning, irritated eyes.
 In some cases one may experience blurred vision and sensitivity to light.
 Your eye care professional will determine the cause of your dry eye and provide the necessary care.

 Conjunctivitis is an inflammation of the thin layer covering the inner surface of the eyelid, the conjunctiva.
 There are three types of conjunctivitis: infections, allergic and chemical.
 “Pink eye” is an infectious type of conjunctivitis caused by a virus or bacteria.
 A reaction to pollen, cosmetics, animals etc. is considered allergic conjunctivitis.
 Chemical conjunctivitis can be caused by chlorine, air pollution and much more.
 When affected by conjunctivitis eyes become red, itchy, watery and irritated.
 Discharge may be found around the eyelids and blurry vision may occur.
 This condition can develop into more serious conditions which may affect vision and thus, should be properly diagnosed and treated immediately.